-The SG600 is a multi-chip standalone cryptographic module and is enclosed in a hard, opaque metal case that completely encloses all of its internal components.
+The SG9000 is multi-chip standalone cryptographic module and is enclosed in a hard, opaque metal case that completely encloses all of the internal components.
 There are only a limited set of vent holes provided in the case, and these holes obscure the view of the internal components of the module.
 Tamper-evident labels are applied to the case to provide physical evidence of attempts to remove the case of the module.
-The Crypto-Officer is responsible for the placement of tamper-evident labels and baffles and guidance can be found in Section 3.1.1.2.
-The labels and baffles are part of the FIPS Security Kit (Part Number: 085-02762).
+The Crypto-Officer is responsible for the placement of tamper-evident labels and baffles and guidance can be found in section 3.1.1.2.
+The labels and baffles are part of the FIPS Security Kit (Part Number: 085-02718).

 All of the module's components are production grade.
-The SG600 was tested and found conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).
+The SG9000was tested and found conformant to the EMI/EMC requirements specified by 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A (i.e., for business use).